 What happens to my Box account when I leave the university?

 Only Faculty, Staff and Students that have a current UW-Madison affiliation are eligible for a Box account.
 When you leave the University your account will be deactivated and deleted.
 All collaborators, including co-owners, will lose access to content when the primary Owner's account is deactivated.
-For more information on account deactivation, please see: Help Desk - Resources for Office 365, G Suite, Box, and Qualtrics account changes or deactivations
+For more information on account deactivation, please see: Help Desk - Resources for Office 365, Google, Zoom, Box, and Qualtrics account changes or deactivations

 It is your responsibility to work with your supervisor to identify, migrate, and/or properly store all UW-Madison records so that they can be held in accordance with public records schedules and accessed by UW-Madison if necessary.